A little girl stumbles upon Luck.

 You can barely hear the tiny feet as they softly creep through the hall and slip into tiny yellow rain boots.
 She pulls her raincoat off the rack and a rustle resounds… Shhhh.
 Maybe better to put it on outside.
 The front door opens and closes quietly and swiftly.
 She’s done it!
 Off to the park.

 She reaches the park quickly, alas, looking up, the rainbow seems to simply vanish.
 That can’t be.
 She could have sworn it ended right here.
 A tiny foot stomps the wet grass in frustration and cheeks puff.
 Not fair!
 The sound of the little stomp carries in the empty park and echoes back with a mewl.
 Annie’s eyes widen again, all thoughts of gold forgotten.
 She looks for the echo, where did it come from?

 A second stomp reveals the echoing coming from behind the tree to her right.
 A quick, excited pitter-patter later, Annie is cooing at a poor wet kitten.
 It clumsily stumbles over to her feet and rubs against the rubber.
 Annie grins wide and squeals.

 There really was gold at the end of the rainbow.
 And her name was now Luck.
 She picks up Luck and tucks her under the raincoat.
-She must hurry back home to show off the spoils of her adventure to mom.
+She must hurry back home to show off the spoils of her adventure.

 Written for the "No Dialogue Contest" .